 This statement is true in most cases because storage solutions which rely on generic quantity or weight counts are, by definition, based on an IOU system, making the client, in a legal sense, an unsecured creditor rather than an owner.

-In the industry you will often find that bullion storage are categorized as “Unbacked”, “Unallocated”, “Allocated”, and in some cases “Reserved” as follows:
+In the precious metals industry, you will often find that bullion storage are categorized as “Unbacked”, “Unallocated”, “Allocated”, and in some cases “Reserved” as follows:

 S.T.A.R.
-Storage has been “Reserved” from the begining and, although more expensive and restrictive, it is well worth the trouble as it is a prerequisite for clients to be a legal title owners.
+Storage has been “Reserved” from the beginning and, although more expensive and restrictive, it is well worth the trouble as it is a prerequisite for clients to be legal title owners.